 Furniture Restoration Project

-The Pennsylvania Historical and Museum Commission has awarded a Keystone Grant for the restoration of the Bimah furniture.
-This competitive grant will help the Beth Sholom Preservation Foundation to restore the original furniture designed by Frank Lloyd Wright specifically for this sacred space.
+The Pennsylvania Historical and Museum Commission awarded a Keystone Grant for the restoration of the Bimah furniture.
+This competitive grant helped the Beth Sholom Preservation Foundation restore the original furniture designed by Frank Lloyd Wright specifically for this sacred space.

 We delivered the furniture a few days ago.
 As you can see, all of the color work has come together to preserve these fine pieces.
 This is now a homogenous ensemble—the way it was.